isomerpages/pmo-nccs/_faqs/7f-singapores-nationally-determined-contribution.md

 Singapore has chosen an Emissions Intensity reduction target as this is consistent with our approach to achieve growth in a sustainable manner.
 Moreover, Emissions Intensity can be computed and compared across countries, which makes it a useful benchmark.

-**2. In terms of absolute emissions, where will Singapore be after a 36% reduction in Emissions Intensity?**
+**2. In terms of absolute emissions, where will Singapore be after a 36 per cent reduction in Emissions Intensity?**

 Under our pledge, Singapore's emissions could stabilise at around 65 MTCO2e in 2030 based on current projected emissions growth.